ampproject/amphtml/spec/amp-video-interface.md

 **Availability: Experimental**

-If this attribute is present and a video is playing manually, the video will be displayed on fullscreen after the user rotates their device into landscape mode, if the video is visible.
+If this attribute is present and the video is playing manually, the video displays fullscreen after the user rotates their device into landscape mode, provided that the video is visible.

-When multiple videos with the `rotate-to-fullscreen` attribute set are visible at the same time, heuristics are employed to select which video to put on fullscreen.
-These are applied as follows, in descending priority:
+When multiple videos with the `rotate-to-fullscreen` attribute set are visible at the same time, heuristics are employed to select which video to display in fullscreen.
+These heuristics are applied as follows, in descending priority:

 1. If a video is playing manually.
 2. If the visible percentage of the video is higher.